enova/saigo/exercise-000-prep/README.md

 1. Read through a single chapter
 2. Do all the exercises at the end of the chapter - most of them are super short
 3. Schedule a 15-minute session with an instructor
-  A. Explain the material back to the instructor in your own words
+  1. Explain the material back to the instructor in your own words
-  B. Present your solutions to the instructor
+  2. Present your solutions to the instructor

 During the session your instructor may choose to ask you additional questions about the material.